Bhanutejagiddaluru/Job_Filler/README.md

 # Job Filler — Chrome Extension (Automate Your Job Application Forms) [Free](1), [Open Source](2)

+- What you give, that will fill
+- No cloud, no login, no setup.
+Just **fills.**

 ### 🚀 Story: Why I Built This